ConYel/my_site_two/README.md

 Students who acquire large debts putting themselves through school are unlikely to think about changing society.
 When you trap people in a system of debt, they can't afford the time to think.
 ― Noam Chomsky

+Our life is what our thoughts make it.
+― Marcus Aurelius